 HOA Fees: Banks do not like to be paying any outstanding association fees on a condo or Pud.
 These should be negotiated with the association before the property can go to the closing table, and again this is negotiated by the listing agent or the seller’s attorney.

 Deficiency: The difference between the balance of the outstanding mortgage and the settlement amount of the short sale is the deficiency.
 This is the net amount paid to the bank holding the mortgage.
 In the case of a secondary lien by a bank, this amount must also be negotiated before the sale can be completed.
 If the secondary mortgage holder takes a hard stance on the amount owed, it can cause the short sale to fail, again as a sale cannot be completed with outstanding liens, and these secondary liens can be equivalent to as much as 20% of the original mortgage.
 Negotiations here are the most crucial to getting the deal to close.
 The primary lien holder, or mortgage holder, knows that they have a better opportunity to close the sale working with the sellers and not allowing the home to go into foreclosure.
-For this reason, many banks will work with the short sale knowing it will be the cleanest way to resolve the short-sale-request-approved1non-performing asset.
+For this reason, many banks will work with the short sale knowing it will be the cleanest way to resolve the non-performing asset.
 In addition, if the process is presented properly, the seller can receive a waiver of deficiency, which allows them to walk away from the sale not only owing no money to the bank, but with no tax obligation as well for phantom income, which would be the deficiency amount.

 Walking away from the Short Sale: Getting a short sale approval is a process not very different than that which seller went through to get the mortgage initially.
 Full disclosure of all assets and income is required as well as 2 years tax returns.
 Going through this process, also allows the bank to get the seller reviewed under a government program known as HAFA.
 With this review, the sellers may qualify for a relocation stipend of $3,000 to move and get into a rental.